cppalliance/safe-cpp/lifetimes/draft-lifetimes.md

 };
 ```

 The constraint rules can apply to the new `lock_guard` class exactly as it applies to safe references.
-Returning a `lock_guard` constraints its lifetime by the lifetimes of the function arguments.
+Returning a `lock_guard` constrains its lifetime by the lifetimes of the function arguments.
 Transitively, the lifetimes of the data members are constrained by the lifetime of the containing class.

 Unfortunately, we run into problems immediately upon declaring member functions that take safe reference objects or safe reference parameter types.